DimitriChrysafis/ModelViewer/README.md

 # Model Viewer
  A way to view 3d models but with a few tricks up the sleeve

+### Very cool element

+Because of how difficult it is to compute the blue design, I use a spatial partitioning KD tree to organize Here's a rundown:

+#### Recursive Search:
+- Start at the root and recursively navigate the tree.
+- Decide which subtree to explore based on current axis and point distances.

+#### Finding Neighbors:
+- Maintain a priority queue to track closest points found.
+- Adjust the queue to keep only the k nearest neighbors.

+#### Drawing Neighbors:
+- Rotate vertices based on viewing angles (`angleX` and `angleY`).
+- Draw lines on screen from each vertex to its nearest neighbors, scaled for zoom.

 ### Keyboard Shortcuts for Application Controls

 - **Z**: Toggle wireframe mode